 Although contractors spend a great deal of time and care designing and labeling cable installations, everyone who works on cabling runs into instances where they’re not sure where a cable goes.
 Perhaps the cable wasn’t labeled correctly when it was installed.
 Or maybe it was a technician’s "temporary" addition that has lasted for years.
 Learn which cable toners, identifiers, network cable testers and probes can help you cut the time you spend figuring out where that cable actually goes.

 August 16, 2022

 It seems no matter where you live – the plains, the east coast, the UK or even our typically-cool Pacific northwest – the news is all about record-setting heat.
 Worse, a lot of our favorite coping methods are unavailable – gas makes it too costly to go to the beach or mountains, pools are closed due to lifeguard shortages, and now you can´t even help yourself to an ice-cold Choco Taco.

 Today’s high-tech data centers form the digital heart of communication and commerce in our world.
-But every industry has its “remember when” stories, and World Metrology Day is a perfect time to tell them.
+But every industry has its “remember when” stories, and there's no better time than now to tell them.

 Millennials who entered the workforce between 2003 and 2016 are accustomed to the digital era: high-speed internet access, smartphones, online everything.
 And while they’ve definitely experienced advancements in technology during their lifetime, they may not be aware of just how far copper Ethernet cabling has come to make it all possible.
 We thought we’d start off 2022 with a little Ethernet history lesson for the younger generation and a walk down memory lane for those of us that have been in the industry a bit longer than we’d like to admit.